 “Come back.
 Come back.
 We need you,” we all sing.
 They run away even faster.
 Romance hurts.

 We walk off stage, but get a thunderous response.
 I guess real emotions count with the fans.
-I knew we’d do an encore.
+I knew we would do an encore.
 It has to be ’Barefoot Boy.’
 David is a perfect Robby substitute but I need to show the act to him.
-It’s my turn to be flying around the club.
+It is my turn to be flying around the club.